Gumbel Counterfactual Generation From Language Models: Related work

 Several studies leverage ``counterfactual data'' to evaluate or enhance the robustness of language models \citep{huang2020reducing, madaan2021generate, wu2021polyjuice, abraham2022cebab}.
 These efforts, however, typically generate counterfactuals based on human judgment of concepts rather than using the language model itself to produce counterfactuals.
 While some research attempts to create counterfactuals in the representation space \citep{ravfogel-etal-2021-counterfactual, elazar2021amnesic}, these approaches are challenging to translate into input-level counterfactuals, particularly outside the vision domain \citep{hvilshoj2021ecinn, jeanneret2022diffusion}.
 Recent works have emphasized the need for a more precise language and frameworks when discussing interpretability of language models from a causal perspective \citep{feder2022causal, mueller2024missed, mueller2024quest}.

-In this paper, we build on these foundations by introducing a novel approach that treats language models as generalized structural equation models \citep[GSEMs;][]{Halpern_Peters_2022}.
+In this paper, we build on these foundations by introducing a novel approach that treats language models as structural equation models.
 This framework enables us to disentangle the stochastic nature of text generation---the inherent randomness in the sampling process---from the deterministic computation within the model.
 Our method leverages the properties of the Gumbel distribution \citep{pmlr-v97-oberst19a, maddison2014sampling, maddison2014sampling2}, which allows us to reparameterize sampling from the softmax distribution.
-A similar formulation has been employed in reinforcement learning contexts \citep{pmlr-v97-oberst19a}, but to our knowledge, it has not yet been explored in language modeling.
+A similar formulation has been employed in reinforcement learning contexts \citep{pmlr-v97-oberst19a}.